Giuliongo/Dell8940Hackintosh/README.md

 # 5) Mapping your USB Port :

-Open the USBTool software and select D to Discover Port
+Open the USBTool software and enter D to Discover Ports (Every 5 seconds it refresh the usb ports detected)

 ![Capture d’écran 2022-10-15 à 12 18 05](https://user-images.githubusercontent.com/78324112/195981177-e2d4e307-fd50-43c3-b1a1-549a23e98185.png)

+After clicking, enter usb devices in all your ports to have them detected by the USBPort Mapper Program.
+You don't need to do it at the same time, it refresh every 5 seconds the usb ports detected.